 The County of Yolo’s Department of Financial Services (Department), Division of Internal Audit (Division) Business Plan for the period of July 1, 2018 through June 30, 2019 is prepared and presented to the Chief Financial Officer of the Department of Financial Services, and submitted for comments and discussion with the members of the Financial Oversight Committee, for the purpose of defining the Division’s vision, mission, values and strategies for the period which is designed to work in concert with the County and the Department’s values, goals, and tactical plans, and fosters a successful implementation.

 The Division of Internal Audit’s audit plan includes both business plan goals for the division and countywide risk based engagements.
 The audit plan is a planning document consisting of audits, reviews, or other engagements that are performed by the auditors to help ensure accountably or meet oversight requirements on behalf of the county.
 Unlike the Division’s work plan, the planned engagements can be billable or unbillable.
 Billable engagement can bring in much needed revenue and help recover county internal audit cost.
 Internal auditing is the first line of defense against external audits performed by State and Federal auditors and can help prevent and detect issues prior to external findings that can result in a negative fiscal impact.
 Billing for all engagement by hours of engagement can bring additional revenue to support and provide additional audit resources that would help the county ensure more accountability, effectiveness and efficiencies around departments and local government programs, while supporting a proactive attitude and a more responsible government.
 However, the division requested and was denied additional staffing for the last three fiscal years.
-Fiscal year 18-19's business and audit plan is available by clicking on the link below.

 Performance Measures for Fiscal Year 2018-19